OMAR-T-Khalil/HR-Analytics-Dashboard-/README.md

 * **Improve Employee Well-being:** Understand workload and satisfaction levels to create a better work environment.
 * **Build a Stronger Organization:** By understanding our people data, we can create a more engaged, productive, and successful workplace.

-## 🤝 Let's Connect!

-[Optional: Add links to contact HR or relevant teams if users have questions or feedback.]

-**Together, we can use these insights to build an even better future for our organization and our people!**